daschl/couchbase-java-query/README.md

 If you want to work with the future, use the `asyncQuery(String)` method as before.
 This returns a `HttpFuture` on which you can react.

+Finally, you can use the `{bucket}` key in your query to let it automatically replace it with the bucket connected.
+So, the query `SELECT * FROM {bucket}` will be translated into `SELECT * FROM beer-sample` if you are connected to the `beer-sample` bucket.
+That way, you can abstract the query from the actual containing bucket and reuse the query across more buckets (testing, production...).

 Todo
 ----
 Before a 1.0 milestone is reached, the following things need to be implemented (informal list):